team-mariners/hungrydb/README.md

 brew install postgresql
 ```

-Once you have install PostgreSQL successfully, execute the following command
+Once you have installed PostgreSQL successfully, run the following command
 ```
 # To have launchd start postgresql at login:
 brew services start postgresql